elliotec/elliotec.com/source/posts/2015-09-30-learn-more-by-teaching.html.markdown

 ---
 layout: post
-title: Learn More By Teaching
+title: Teach Yourself by Teaching
-date: 2015-09-30 14:49 MDT
+date: 2015-10-01 14:49 MDT
 tags: learning, teaching, development
 published: false
 ---

 ##An age old concept

 It has never been a secret that teaching is a great way to learn.
-The ancient Roman philosopher Seneca stated that "While we teach, we learn" 2 millenia ago.
+The ancient Roman philosopher Seneca stated that "While we teach, we learn" 2 millennia ago.
 European schools started to have some version of teaching assistants or student teachers around the end of the 18th century.

 There have been more [recent pedagogic techniques](https://en.wikipedia.org/wiki/Learning_by_teaching#The_LdL_approach) focused specifically on having students teach to learn based on research that teaching is, in fact, the _best_ way to learn.